syalabi-seet/adaptive-solar-tree/README.md

 Microcontroller scripts will be coded in C++ utilizing Tensorflow Lite API and Raspberry Pi PICO SDK.

 ![System Diagram](Misc/Diagram.png)

-## Reinforcement Agent
-The training scripts will be coded in Python using ML-Agents Python API and PyTorch.

 ## References
 - [SPA C# Implementation](https://gist.github.com/paulhayes/54a7aa2ee3cccad4d37bb65977eb19e2)